top of page

 Responsibilities:

-• Present results at conferences and seminars;
+• Present research findings at conferences and seminars.

 • Publish results in high-quality, peer-reviewed journals.